Institute for European Environmental Policy: Projects

 Over time structural and financial problems appeared.
 The head office was in Bonn; the accounts were kept by ECF in Amsterdam in florins but were often so late that they provided little basis for financial management; there were staff in four countries on the payroll of different organisations.
-The IEEP Board responded by initiating two debates between staff and Board, one about the purpose of IEEP, and the other about its structure.
+The IEEP Board responded by initiating two debates between staff and board, one about the purpose of IEEP, and the other about its structure.
 The previous director David Baldock took over the running of the London office in 1998.
 The Brussels office was opened in 2001 as the importance of being close to the EU power structures was realised.
-Since 2016, the executive director is Céline Charveriat.
+Céline Charveriat became executive director in 2016.

 Work

 IEEP conducts research and analysis providing consultancy and information services, undertaking work both independently and on commissioned projects.
 IEEP's work focuses primarily on EU environmental and sustainable development policies, and relevant aspects of other policies such as agriculture, transport, rural and regional development, climate change, industrial pollution and fisheries.
 The institute is also actively engaged in the development of policy at the national level in Europe.
-IEEP seeks both to raise awareness of the policies that shape the European environmental agenda and to advance policy-making along sustainable paths.
-IEEP can boast strong expertise across the breadth of EU environmental policy and associated issues with teams specialising in nature conservation, agriculture and rural development policy, fisheries and marine environment, transport, climate change and energy, industrial pollution and waste, sustainable development, impact assessment, environmental integration and governance.
+IEEP says that it seeks both to raise awareness of the policies that shape the European environmental agenda and to advance policy-making along sustainable paths.
+IEEP has expert teams specialising in nature conservation, agriculture and rural development policy, fisheries and marine environment, transport, climate change and energy, industrial pollution and waste, sustainable development, impact assessment, environmental integration and governance.
 IEEP staff come from a broad variety of disciplines including biologists, ecologists, environmental scientists, lawyers, economists and journalists.

+Clients

 IEEP's clients and audience include the European Commission, European Parliament, national and local governments, non-government organisations (NGOs), industry and others who contribute to the policy debate.
 It has regular contacts with the full range of policy actors.
-IEEP has established a reputation among national and European policy-makers and NGOs, both for its expertise on environment and related policies in Europe and for the independence and integrity of its work.